Dash-Industry-Forum/Events/event.bs.md

 Where <var>PeriodStart</var> is the corresponding Period‘s start time, and <{SegmentBase/presentationTimeoffset}> and <{SegmentBase/timescale}> are the [=Presentation Time Offset=] (PTO) and [=time scale=] of the corresponding Represenation.

-Note: <var>PT</var> is always equal to or larger than <var>RT</var> in both versions of emsg.
+Note: <var>ST</var> is always equal to or larger than <var>AT</var> in both versions of emsg.

-Note: Since the media sample timescales might be different than emsg's timescale, <var>PT</var> might not line up with a media sample if different timescales are used.
+Note: Since the media sample timescales might be different than emsg's timescale, <var>ST</var> might not line up with a media sample if different timescales are used.

 Note: If various Adaptation Sets carry the same events, different Adaptation Sets/Representations with different PTOs, the [=presentation_time_delta=] and/or [=presentation_time=] values might be different per Adaptation Set/Representation, i.e. the same emsg box can not be replicated over multiple Representations and/or Adaptations Sets.

+Note: In the case of [=CMAF=], <var>PeriodStart</var> is the CMAF track's earliest presentation time.

 In this document, we use the following common variable names instead of some of above variables to harmonize parameters between Inband events, MPD events, and timed metadata samples: